 As you’ve probably heard, the US has an institution equivalent to AQSIQ called FDA (The US Food and Drug Administration).

-The two entitites have collaborated since 2007, when their first contract was signed.
+The two entities have collaborated since 2007 when their first contract was signed.
 The main purpose of the agreement is to establish a closer relationship between the entities, working more closely.

-Hence, they can work continously to enhance the quality of food and other imported products that are traded between the countries.
+Hence, they can work continuously to enhance the quality of food and other imported products that are traded between the countries.